lapptomi/nextjs-recipeapp/README.md

 > **When running in production mode, you'll have to set all the environment variables listed below to **.env** files on the server and client folders**

-### Testing
+# Testing

-When the app is running locally, you can run the Cypress tests with command:
+When the app is running locally, you can run the Cypress tests on the client folder with command:
 ```
 npm run cypress:open
 ```